christinawoo/protein_damage_code/README.md

 ## `recalculate`

-Selected recalculations of relevant parameters for Asn and Gln residues from the above datasets, but using specific PDBs not initially analyzed.
+Selected recalculations of relevant parameters for Asn and Gln residues from the above datasets, but using specific PDBs not initially analyzed to unify the analysis of separate subunits from the same protein (e.g. hemoglobin) to the same structure.
 The following scripts were utilized (in order):

 1. `scripts/preprocess_excel_to_json.py` (Python)
 2. `scripts/analyze_specific_pdb.py` (ChimeraX)